Pont Abraham services

 Owing to its low footfall, Pont Abraham escaped many refurbishments, and until 2015 it still had green The Orchards (the '80s Roadchef restaurant) furniture and a sheet of brown-tinted windows separating the restaurant from the main building.
 This restaurant ended up being re-branded as Costa and a Restbite counter.
 The Costa café was refurbished during September 2015, and the Restbite closed and reopened as a McDonald's the following November.
 This was Pont Abraham's first fast food restaurant.

 The Roadchef shop later became the WHSmith, with the Welsh craft shop and tourist information centre becoming Fone Bitz and a Family Fun Hub respectively.
-Plans to replace them with two fast food outlets in 2000 didn't go ahead and both units have now closed.
+Plans to replace them with two fast food outlets in 2000 didn't go ahead, and the Fone Bitz store has since closed.

 |Magor (68 miles)||Roadchef services||none|